lightblue-platform/lightblue-docs-developer/modules_and_packages/README.md

 ### Mongo Metadata

-The mongo/metadata project contains the MongoDB implementation of Metadata interface.
+The `lightblue-mongo` repo's `metadata` module contains the MongoDB implementation of Metadata interface.
 This project contains the following classes:

 * BSONParser: Implementation of MetadataParser for BSON